chris-official/pong-rl/README.md

 ## Description

-This repsoitory contains the code used to train a reinforcement learning agent to play the game of Pong.
+This repository contains the code used to train a reinforcement learning agent to play the game of Pong.
 The agent is trained using a hybrid learning approach, combining supervised learning and reinforcement learning.
 The agent is based on a convolutional neural network and is finetuned using the Proximal Policy Optimization (PPO) algorithm.
 The code is uses the PyTorch Lightning Fabric, Stable_Baselines3, Gymnasium, and the Arcade Learning Environment (ALE) libraries.

 The code is structured as follows:
 * `assets/`: Contains the images and gifs used in this README.
-* `logs/`: Contains the logs for the training process.
+* `logs/`: Contains the TensorBoard logs for all experiments.
 * `models/`: Contains the weights for the trained models.
 * `experiments.ipynb`: The main notebook containing the experiments.
 * `extras.ipynb`: The code for some additional visualizations.